the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 For Windows 7 users
 ----

-Windows 7 is an older OS and requires manual installation of drivers so see this link for driver installation instructions.
+Windows 7 (no longer supported) is an older OS and required manual installation of drivers so see this link for driver installation instructions.

 https://github.com/the-expanse/SideQuest/wiki/I-Have-Windows-7,-can-i-use-SideQuest%3F

+Windows 7 how ever is no longer supported properly and if you mange to get us running do be sure to share how with others or on our Discord.

 ----
 # 1 Your Cord